Achilles Exercise

 This exercise is also performed during the first few weeks along with the 2-leg and 1-leg exercises.
 If pain greater than 5/10 persists after the exercise and into the next day, delay it.
 Discuss this with your physical therapist.

 Start by standing on the uninvolved leg only.
-Slowly rise up onto your tip-toe of the uninvolved leg.
+Slowly rise onto your tip-toe of the uninvolved leg.
 Then shift the weight onto your involved leg.
 Slowly lower to the starting position using your involved leg only.
 Repeat this sequence of “up with the good” and “down with the bad” leg.

 Do 3 sets of 10 to 15 repetitions each day.
 As pain diminishes and strength improves over a few weeks, begin performing this exercise with the heels hanging from a step.
 Progress the exercise further by adding a backpack with weight.